FA Cup: The inside story of Wigan’s win over Manchester City in the 2013 final

 - From the section FA Cup

-When Manchester City's players went downstairs on the morning of the 2013 FA Cup final, the televisions in their hotel were showing wall-to-wall coverage of reports that their manager Roberto Mancini was about to be sacked.
+When Manchester City's players went downstairs on 11 May 2013 - the morning of the FA Cup final - the televisions in their hotel were showing wall-to-wall coverage of reports that their manager Roberto Mancini was about to be sacked.

 As far as last-minute preparations for Wembley go, it was not exactly ideal.